bambora-na/dev.na.bambora.com/source/docs/guides/checkout/index.md

 * Both solutions are PCI SAQ A compliant.
 * Checkout is a payment form - it takes payments.
 Custom Checkout is a tokenizaton library - it returns a token that you can pass to the Payment API to take a payment.
 * Checkout involves redirecting the user to a payment form on bambora.com.
-Custom Checkout embeds Bambora hosted input fields in your webpage.
+Custom Checkout embeds Worldline hosted input fields in your webpage.
-* Checkout is brandable - you can set the primary color, a custom header and a custom footer.
-Custom Checkout allows you to build a fully customized payment form - you retain as much control over UI/UX as you do with native DOM elements.
+* Checkout is not brandable.
+[Custom Checkout](https://dev.na.bambora.com/docs/guides/custom_checkout/) allows you to build a fully customized payment form - you retain as much control over UI/UX as you do with native DOM elements.

 ## Migration